alopez/dreamt/about.md

 * The [machine translation class](http://mt-class.org/penn) at the University of Pennsylvania.
 * The [machine translation class](http://demo.clab.cs.cmu.edu/sp2013-11731/) at Carnegie Mellon University.
 * The [machine translation class](http://mt-class.org/uiuc) at the University of Illinois.
+* The [machine translation class](http://faculty.washington.edu/ymarton/classes/2016-winter/ling575/Ling575.htm) at the University of Washington.
 * The [natural language processing class](http://anoopsarkar.github.io/nlp-class/index.html) at Simon Fraser University.
 * The [natural language processing class](http://hmc-cs159-spring2015.github.io/site/) at Harvey Mudd College.
 * A [massively open online course](https://www.mt-mooc.upc.edu/) in machine translation from the Polytechnic University of Catalonia.